-If you are a male in Nigeria and you have been thinking of how to become a male model in Nigeria, this article is for you.
+If you are a male in Nigeria and you have been thinking of how to become a male model in Nigeria, a professional one as at that, this article is for you.

 Some few days ago, we talked about how to become a teenage model in Nigeria and we made sure in the article we did not leave any stone unturned so today we want to talk about how to become a male model in Nigeria for guys or men above 21 that want to go into modeling as a carrier in Nigeria.

 We all know modeling for men is different from modeling from women.
 It doesn’t demand the same things or should I say requirements as women; that is why I am writing an article on it strictly for men.

 As usual, before writing this article I had to do some findings, and trust me it is not as easy as I thought.
 My assumption was that to become a male model in Nigeria, all you have to do is to just look a modeling agency around you and apply but in reality, it was way more than that.

 First of all, it’s the requirements of being a male model, and then it’s the dieting, then exercising.